abanu-org/abanu/README.md

 ## The technology behind this project

-- The most important part of the Lonos project is the [Mosa-Compiler](https://github.com/mosa/MOSA-Project), wich is written in pure C#.
+- The most important part of the Lonos project is the [Mosa-Compiler](https://github.com/mosa/MOSA-Project), which is written in pure C#.
 The Mosa-Compiler converts an already compiled Assembly (build via msbuild or xbuild, default compiler from .NET/Mono) into native Code.
-- build some requied Assembler-Code  and append it to the native binary.
-The Assembler code ist mostly used for early initalization.
+- build some required Assembler-Code  and append it to the native binary.
+The Assembler code is mostly used for early initialization.
 - Building the Operating System Disk Image, with Grub2 as Bootloader

 ## Status of the OS